Princeton-CDH/cdh-ansible/README.md

 The playbook will run, noting success and failures.
 The `-v` flag adjusts verbosity (adding more `v`s will produce more verbosity.
 Debug tasks are usually written at `2`)

-## Reverst last deploy
+## Revert last deploy

-To revert to previous deploy (which toggles the two), run, e.g.:
+To revert to previous deploy run, e.g.:

 ```{bash}
 ansible-playbook -e host_group=mep_qa revert_deployment.yml
 ```
-If you run this a subsequent time, it should revert itself seamlessly.
+This is not idempotent.
+Reversing it will require manual intervention.

 ## Overrides